drewjmacd/retail-sql-project/README.md

 * Build dashboards using Power BI or Tableau
 * Work with larger, real-world datasets
-* Add predictive analysis (forecasting revenue trends)
+* Explore predictive analysis such as revenue forecasting